 Use 400-grit sandpaper to scuff up the surface (so you have a good "toothy" surface for your Sharpie etching mask).

-Clean with Penny Brite and rinse well, and draw or write final design.
+Draw or write final design.
 Make sure all lines are clean and solid.
 Add extra dots if desired.
-They can echo the shape of the rivets, plus help disguise any accidental dots you might get from bubbles that stick to your piece while it is etching.
+They can echo the shape of the rivets in the finished design, plus help disguise any accidental dots that occasionally occur from bubbles that stick to your piece while it is etching.

 Apply dots of color from the patina kit to selected spots of the design, and distribute color as desired with a paintbrush or a twist of paper towel.
 Allow to dry.
 (Wash paintbrush promptly!)
-Use a brass brush to remove excess paint, then clean off high points with the first 2 grits of polishing papers (first 400, then 600).
+Use a brass brush to remove excess color, then clean off high points with the first 2 grits of polishing papers (first 400, then 600).

 Follow the manufacturer's directions spray seal the piece to protect the patina.
 Light coats are best, or your patina will change appearance.